Starting a Project With Smooth Fusion

 Project managers (PM) are the architects, executors, and managers of your project execution.
 Initially, they review the scope and timeline demands to then develop a cadence to drive the project to completion.
 The BA proposes the timeline to you, then they modify it to meet your needs.
 If scope or timeline changes occur during the project, they'll refactor delivery dates to incorporate these changes.
 Our PMs are versatile, so we accommodate either waterfall or agile development methods.

 Now that you've confirmed the scope and accepted the timeline, your project is ready to kick-off.
-You'll be assigned a dedicated account manager as your point of contact at this time.
+You'll be assigned a dedicated customer success manager as your point of contact at this time.

-Account managers (AM) are the clients' advocates at Smooth Fusion and your main point of contact.
+Customer Success Managers (CSM) are the clients' advocates at Smooth Fusion and your main point of contact.
 They familiarize themselves with your organization, stakeholders, digital strategy, technology stack, and content management approach to ensure that your software is being developed in conjunction with your organizational goals.
-The AM's responsibilities don't stop at project completion though—they are with you through the lifetime of our partnership.
-When your project moves into the maintenance phase, you'll have a fully-educated AM ready to organize development resources on your behalf.
+The CSM's responsibilities don't stop at project completion though—they are with you through the lifetime of our partnership.
+When your project moves into the maintenance phase, you'll have a fully-educated CSM ready to organize development resources on your behalf.

 While you won't have contact with the web developers during this phase, your development team will already have been selected.